reearth/changelog-action/README.md

   capitalizeFirstLetter?: boolean;
   // Deduplicate commits for the same message from changelog.
 Default is true. dedupSameMessages?: boolean;
+  // Whether to include commits older than the latest tag includeOldCommits?: boolean;
   // Regular expression matching the subject of the commit to be omitted from the changelog.
 An empty string will not omit any commit.
 Default: ^v\d+\.\d+\.\d+ omittedCommitPattern?: string;
   // If true, groups commit messages by scopes.
 Default: null (automatically decided)